huggingface/audio-transformers-course/README.md

 **🚀 Submit a pull request**

 If the translations look good locally, the final step is to prepare the content for a pull request.
-Here, the first think to check is that the files are formatted correctly.
+Here, the first thing to check is that the files are formatted correctly.
 For that you can run:

 ```
 pip install -r requirements.txt